JapanOfficial Name: Japan

 Possession of a gun or ammunition is a crime in Japan.
 Possession of a knife with a locking blade, or a folding blade that is longer than 5.5 cm (a little more than two inches), is illegal in Japan.
 U.S. citizens and U.S. military personnel have been arrested and detained for more than 10 days for carrying pocket knives that are legal in the United States but illegal in Japan.
 The possession of lock-picking tools is illegal in Japan.

 Japanese customs authorities encourage the use of an Admission Temporaire/Temporary Admission (ATA) Carnet in order to temporarily import professional equipment, commercial samples and/or goods for exhibitions and trade fairs into Japan.
-The ATA Carnet Headquarters is located at the U.S. Council for International Business (U.S. CIB), 1212 Avenue of the Americas, New York, NY 10036 issues and guarantees the ATA Carnet in the United States.
 For additional information, please call (212) 354-4480, or email the U.S. CIB for details.

 Pets: The Japanese Animal Quarantine Service (AQS) sets procedures for importing pets.
 At a minimum, the process will take seven to eight months, though the process can take up to a year before a pet may enter Japan.
 Advance planning is critical.
 You can find more information about importing a pet into Japan or information about exporting a pet from Japan on our embassy website.

 Employment Issues: U.S. citizens should not come to Japan to work without having the proper employment visa arranged ahead of time.
 Teaching English, even privately, and serving as hosts/hostesses are both considered "work" in Japan and are illegal without the proper visa.